oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -16

    * Editorial updates to text introduced in -15
-   * Selective incorporation of changes based on feedback received nearly four months after the end of the second working group last call
+   * Changes based on feedback received after the end of the second working group last call

    -15